 - If you are holding your LLC within an IRA, it is the IRA, not you, who should be listed as the member.

-- You need an operating agreement document tailored for your Self-Directed IRA.
+- You need an operating agreement document tailored for your IRA.
 You cannot use the standard operating agreement that most attorneys use for their standard LLC products.

 - You must send a copy of the managing operating agreement to American IRA or whatever custodian or third-party Self-Directed IRA administrator you select.